Teemu Selänne: Return to Anaheim (2005–2014)

 Following a 24-point effort in the lockout-shortened 2012–13 season, Selänne announced that 2013–14 would be the 21st and final season of his NHL career.
 He missed several games early in the season after he was struck in the face by an errant stick that knocked out several teeth and required 40 stitches to close cuts.
-Selänne recorded 27 points in 64 games for the Ducks; his final regular-season game, a 3–2 victory over Colorado, was a celebration of his career.
+Selänne recorded 27 points in 64 games for the Ducks; his final regular season game, a 3–2 victory over Colorado, was a celebration of his career.
 He wore the captain's "C" in place of Ryan Getzlaf for the game and as it neared conclusion, received standing ovations from the Anaheim crowd each time he took a shift.
 Selänne was named the game's first, second and third star following the game and took a celebratory lap with Colorado goaltender and former Anaheim teammate Jean-Sébastien Giguère, who was also contemplating retirement.

-Selänne made his final post-season appearance during the 2014 playoffs.
+Selänne made his final postseason appearance during the 2014 playoffs.
 He had six points in 12 games, but was also held out of the lineup for one game against the Dallas Stars, a decision that angered Ducks fans.
 He played his final game on May 16, 2014, as the Ducks were eliminated by Los Angeles.
 Following the contest, Selänne was saluted by fans, teammates and opponents alike, and took a final lap around the rink.

-With Selänne's retirement, no more active players in the NHL use a Jofa branded helmet due to licensing reasons.